 Where children are assessed as not being at an age-appropriate level of development, the class teacher and SENCO will plan additional targets and teaching activities for them and this is shared with the pupil, parents and carers also.
 Where appropriate our SENCO will obtain advice from professionals that work outside the school.
-For example, if a pupil has difficulty in communicating we would contact Speech and Language Therapists for advice and assessments as well as our school nurse for hearing tests.
+For example, if a pupil has difficulty in communicating we would contact Speech and Language Therapists for advice and assessments.